 As far as my taste bud memories can go, I had probably the best fried Kangkung in Bangkok.
 The food stall was opened only at night, and they were busy until the wee hours of the morning.
-How lucky I was to be able to observe them, since our 20th floor hotel room was just on the opposite.
+How lucky I was to be able to observe them, from our hotel room just on the opposite side.

-Kangkung, which is also known as the water spinach, or water convulvulus is a stemmy water plant (just as the name implies).
-The stems are hollowish, and at the end, it has sharp pointed leaves.
-In asia, this is probably the cheapest vegetable available in the markets.
-In europe, this is sparse and if they do fly them in, it costs like gold.
+Kangkung, which is also known as the water spinach, or water convolvulus is a stemmy water plant (just as the name implies).
+The stems are hollow, and in the end, it has sharp-pointed leaves.
+In Asia, this is probably the cheapest vegetable available in the markets.
+In Europe, this is sparse and if they do fly them in, it costs like gold.

 1 bundle of Kangkung / Water spinach (wash, chopped till finger length sizes)